kamranghafar/Framework-setup/README.md

 ### Step 1: Download the Setup Script

-1. Create a new file named `setup.py`.
-2. Copy and paste the provided setup code into `setup.py`.
+1. Create a new file named `setup.py `Copy and paste the provided setup code into `setup.py OR download the project.

 ### Step 2: Run the Setup Script